Orientation of good covers: Introduction

-In a companion paper \cite{C-3TO}, motivated by a lemma of Jobson et al.~\cite{JKLPT} (see also Lehel and T\'oth \cite{LT}), we have defined an orientation on intersecting planar convex sets, as follows.
-If $A\cap B\cap C\ne \emptyset$, then $\o(ABC)=0$.
-Otherwise, by \cite{JKLPT}, $\R^2\setminus (A\cup B\cup C)$ has one bounded component, and its boundary has exactly one arc from each of the boundaries of $A$, $B$ and $C$.
-We defined $\o(ABC)=1$ if in cyclic counterclockwise order these arcs belong to $A,B,C$, and proved that $\o~$ satisfies the interiority condition, i.e., it is a 3-order.
+In a companion paper \cite{C-3TO}, motivated by a lemma of \cite{JKLPT} (see also \cite{LT}), we have defined an orientation on pairwise intersecting planar closed convex sets, as follows.
+If , then $\o(ABC)=0$.
+Otherwise, by \cite{JKLPT}, has one bounded component, and its boundary has exactly one arc from each of the boundaries of $A$, $B$ and $C$.
+We defined if in cyclic counterclockwise order these arcs belong to , and defined in the remaining cases.
+We showed that $\o$ satisfies the interiority condition, i.e., it is a 3-order.
 Denote the subfamily of \cTO and \cPO that have a realization by pairwise intersecting planar convex sets by \cCTO and \cCPO, respectively.
-In particular, if no three sets from a pairwise intersecting convex family have a common point (called a \emph{holey family} in \cite{C-3TO}), the orientation $\o~$ gives a \CTO on them.
-In this paper, we extend the orientation $\o~$ to good covers, and denote the respective families by \cGCTO and \cGCPO.
-As convex sets are always good covers, $\cCPO\subset \cGCPO\subset \cPO$.
-Both inequalities are strict: $\cGCPO\ne \cPO$ follows from Theorem \ref{thm:main}, while $\cCPO\ne\cGCPO$ because with good covers a certain five-point configuration can be realized whose \pPO was shown not be a \CPO in \cite{C-3TO}; see Figure \ref{fig:squaremid}.
+We refer to them as total/partial 3-orders realizable by convex sets (without explicitly adding that the convex sets are pairwise intersecting).
+In particular, if no three sets from a pairwise intersecting convex family have a common point (called a \emph{holey family} in \cite{C-3TO}), the orientation $\o$ gives a \CTO on them.